-Here X_n is the nth number of the sequence, and X{n-1} is the previous number of the sequence.
+Here $X_n$ is the nth number of the sequence, and $X{n-1}$ is the previous number of the sequence.
 The variables a, b and m are constants: a is called the multiplier, b the increment, and m the modulus.
-The key, or seed, is the value of X_0 , selected uniformly at random between 0 and m.
+The key, or seed, is the value of $X_0$ , selected uniformly at random between 0 and m.
 In general, a LCG has a period no greater than m.
 However, if a, b, and m are properly chosen, then the generator will have a period of exactly m.
-This is referred to as a maximal period generator, and there have been several approaches to choosing constants for maximal period generators [24,28].
-In our system, we follow the Hull-Dobell Theorem [38], which states that an LCG will be maximal if
+This is referred to as a maximal period generator, and there have been several works on choosing constants that create one [20, 24].
+In our system, we follow the Hull-Dobell Theorem [34], which states that an LCG will be maximal if